Alezrik/unreal-top-down/README.md

 ## 2. Setup the demo

 - Clone the repo: `git clone https://github.com/improbable-public/unreal-top-down.git`
-- Set the environment variable UNREAL_HOME to the root directory of this repo
 - Open the repo in an explorer window, navigate to `workers/unreal/`, right-click on `unreal.uproject`, select 'Switch Unreal Engine version...' and browse to the location of the Unreal Engine source repo you just cloned
 - Move into the directory: `cd unreal-top-down`
 - Build the project: `spatial build` (note that the `Build unreal workers` step takes a long time)